 Parent-Leader — How to lead your child to emotional health and happiness by Abe Kass

 In this ground-breaking self-help book Parent-Leader, you will learn how to guide your son or daughter to know the difference between right from wrong, how to respect others, and how to develop a healthy outlook on life.
 You will learn the needed skills to raise a son or daughter you can be proud of and will be a joy and comfort to you in your old age.

 Having a positive relationship with your son or daughter starts now!
 It's time to be a parent-leader.
 It's time to take charge and create a relationship with you child that is governed by respect, cooperation, and fairness.

 When you create a healthy relationship with your child, you will greatly reduce the likelihood of problems during the teen years.

 This is one of the best self-help books for women and men looking for practical tools to effectively build a healthy relationship with their son or daughter and is an essential read by every parent.

 Parent-Leader book can be yours immediately with the click of a few buttons!

-For immediate download purchase here one of the best self-help books for women and men on parenting the strong-willed child:
+Download Parent Leader, one of the best self-help books for women and men, from Amazon: